gavinwangredbubble/search-service-platform-research/README.md

 #### Integration Solr or ElasticSearch client
-Calling Java client, Solr and ElasticSearch native clients are both implemented in Java, from Scala requires more development effort(a abstraction level to convert Java Types of Scala Types).
+Calling Java client(Solr and ElasticSearch native clients are both implemented in Java) from Scala requires more development effort, a layer of abstraction/interface to convert Java Types to Scala Types.

 Java wins.

+#### Libraries for re-ranking and query processing
+TODO

 ### Prerequisite for running sample projects